VACUMM/sonat/doc/source/conv.rst

     directly plotted, otherwise this is equivalent to ``horiz_section=0.`` .

 ``bottom``
-    For model variables, the deepest unmasked data is kept (:func:`sonat.misc.sclice_bottom`).
+    For model variables, the deepest unmasked data is kept (:func:`sonat.misc.slice_bottom`).
     For observation variables, if they have a ``"bottom"`` depth, they are directly plotted, otherwise the bathymetry is required at observation locations, and only observations that are within a depth interval around this variable depth